Interlisp/medley/BUILDING.md

 # How to Build Medley and make a Release

+The files in the Medley repository are used for making "loadups" lisp.sysout, full.sysout, apps.sysout.
+In order to build the Medley images, you need to have a build of "Maiko" (in flavors 'ldeinit' and 'lde' and either (`ldex` or `ldesdl`).
+Head over to the `Interlisp/maiko` repository to find out about making those.

 # Using GitHub actions

+Note that GitHub actions are used to automate the build process and insure that the system is built using known files, and that the releases are coordinated across platforms.
+We try to minimize dependencies on GitHub.

+That said, you can manually trigger the automatic making of Medley loadups.

 In the GitHub medley repository (Interlisp/medley) go to the Actions tab.